dhelmr/bachelor-thesis/README.md

 positional arguments:
   {simulate,evaluate,list-de}
-    simulate            Feed traffic from a dataset and detect anomalies. evaluate            Generate an evaluation report from a log file. list-de             Lists the available decision engines
+    simulate            Feed traffic from a dataset and detect anomalies. evaluate            Generate an evaluation report in JSON format from a prediction log.
+    list-de             Lists the available decision engines

 optional arguments: